energinet-singularity/yggdrasil/README.md

 # Changes in 2.0.0
 In this version we have done the following changes:
-- Removed project definition from config.yaml and put it into its own file
+- Removed project definition from config.yaml and put it into its own file.
+This has been done because we are seeing a need to use all the configurations an argo project gives us, not just the limited subset that we had first configured.
 - Added networkPolicy and resourceQuota definitions for namespaces

 ### Upgrading from 1.x.x to 2.0.0